locnnil/workshop/docs/reference/sdks.rst

         workshop-target: <WORKSHOP DIRECTORY>

-This mounts a directory automatically created by :program:`Workshop` on the host to the :samp:`workshop-target` directory.
+This mounts a directory automatically created by |ws_markup| on the host to the :samp:`workshop-target` directory.
 The host directory will be created under the path designated by the :envvar:`$XDG_DATA_HOME` variable.